JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/uast.md

 Using UAST allows providing features that will work across all [supported JVM languages](#which-languages-are-supported) using a single implementation.

+Presentation [Writing IntelliJ Plugins for Kotlin](https://www.youtube.com/watch?v=j2tvi4GbOr4) offers a thorough overview of using UAST in real-world scenarios.

 ### When should I use UAST?

 For plugins that should work for all JVM languages in the same way.